 The Metering Data Provider must notify the Local Network Service Provider, Local Retailer and the financially responsible Market Participant for the connection point of any metering data substitution within two business days of the metering data substitution being carried out by the Metering Data Provider.
 Notification is to be achieved via the participant metering data file as detailed within the service level procedures.

-Where a metering installation malfunction is a failure of the remote acquisition system, and the responsible person and Metering Provider cannot repair the data communications within the periods specified in the Rules, (two business days for type 1, 2 and 3 metering installations and 10 business days for type 4 metering installations) then the Metering Data Provider must:
+Where a metering installation malfunction is a failure of the remote acquisition system, and the metering coordinator and Metering Provider cannot repair the data communications within the periods specified in the Rules, (two business days for type 1, 2 and 3 metering installations and 10 business days for type 4 metering installations) then the Metering Data Provider must:

-Request from the responsible person, the provision of a manual download of metering data from the metering installation in the time frames to meet metering data delivery requirements; and
+Request from the metering coordinator, the provision of a manual download of metering data from the metering installation in the time frames to meet metering data delivery requirements; and

-Where the malfunction includes a failure of the meter to correctly record interval energy data and the responsible person has acquired an exemption to repair the metering installation, then the Metering Data Provider must substitute for the missing metering data in accordance with the metrology procedure.
+Where the malfunction includes a failure of the meter to correctly record interval energy data and the metering coordinator has acquired an exemption to repair the metering installation, then the Metering Data Provider must substitute for the missing metering data in accordance with the metrology procedure.

 The Metering Data Provider must ensure that all metering data substitutions are replaced with actual metering data when that metering data becomes available.